tobyhodges/fair-research-software/learners/setup.md

 ```

 ### Git Version Control Tool
-Git is a program that can be accessed from your command line tool and can be used to interact with GitHub.
+Git is a program that is run from your command line tool to provide version control for your work.
+Git is also used to interact with online code and project sharing platform GitHub.

-- On Windows, it is recommended to use **Git Bash**, which comes included as part of the [Git For Windows package](https://gitforwindows.org/) and will
+- On Windows, it is recommended to use **Git Bash**, which comes included as part of the [Git For Windows package](https://gitforwindows.org/)
-  install the Bash command line tool as well as Git.
+and will install the Bash command line tool as well as Git.
 - On macOS, Git is included as part of Apple's [Xcode tools](https://en.wikipedia.org/wiki/Xcode)
   and should be available from the command line as long as you have Xcode.
 If you do not have Xcode installed, you can download it from
   [Apple's App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or you can